System Design Space

 Knowledge graphSettings

-Updated: March 24, 2026 at 12:33 PM
+Updated: April 16, 2026 at 7:37 PM

-ArchiMate: a holistic model of enterprise architecture
+ArchiMate: enterprise architecture language

 hard

-In strategy conversations and enterprise reviews, the chapter is especially helpful because it lifts the discussion above the level of a single service.
+In strategy conversations and enterprise architecture reviews, the chapter is especially helpful because it lifts the discussion above the level of a single service.
 It gives you a way to explain how architecture supports business goals, where dependencies sit across domains and platforms, and why a good solution has to work organizationally as well as technically.

 Practical value of this chapter